 Do dreams mean anything?
 We are a bi-mundial species — we live in two worlds, a real world and an imaginary world.
 It may seem that we spend all our time in the real world but this feeling is an illusion in itself.
 The time we spend in our thoughts of the past or the future is the time we spend in the imaginary world.
 How come?
-Because there is no direct handle on the reality of such thoughts; past is dead and future, mostly unknown.
+Because there is no direct handle on the reality of such thoughts; the past is dead and the future is mostly unknown.
 Vedic texts divide states of consciousness into three categories, namely, jagrata, wakeful, svapna, dreaming, and sushupta, sleeping.
-There are two more states, turiya and turiyatita, for transcendental and beyond, but they are outside the scope of this post.
+There are two more states, turiya and turiyatita, for the transcendental and beyond, but they are outside the scope of this post.

 Allow me to quote Chuang Tzu from a text also called Chuang Tzu, a classical Taoist treatise.
-He was a phenomenal Chinese thinker who graced our planet in the fourth century B.C.E..
+He was a phenomenal Chinese thinker who graced our planet in the fourth-century B.C.E.
 Quoting him verbatim from a translated text:

 “Those who dream of the banquet may weep the next morning, and those who dream of weeping may go out to hunt after dawn.
-When we dream we do not know that we are dreaming.
-In our dreams we may even interpret our dreams.
+When we dream, we do not know that we are dreaming.
+In our dreams, we may even interpret our dreams.
 Only after we are awake do we know that we have dreamed.
 But there comes a great awakening, and then we know that life is a great dream.
 But the stupid think they are awake all the time and believe they know it distinctly.

 “Once I, Chuang Tzu, dreamed I was a butterfly and was happy as a butterfly.
 I was conscious that I was quite pleased with myself, but I did not know that I was Tzu.
 Suddenly I awoke, and there was I, visibly Tzu.
 I do not know whether it was Tzu dreaming that he was a butterfly or the butterfly dreaming that he was Tzu.
 Between Tzu and the butterfly there must be some distinction.
 This is called the transformation of things.”

 Just like you can create objects in the real world, you can create your dreams too.
-You can use that method to heal yourself and to do much more.
+You can use that method to heal yourself and do much more.
 It’s on my mind to write on lucid dreaming both from a contemporary and yogic perspective.
 Cognizant dreaming can be healing, empowering and liberating.
 Even more powerful than self-hypnotism, it’s a phenomenal way of training and experiencing the subconscious mind.
-It’s not a promise, but hopefully I shall find the time to write on it in the foreseeable future.
+It’s not a promise, but hopefully, I shall find the time to write on it in the foreseeable future.